FAQ - General Questions

 The main worry when people go on food-based diets is that reduction in food means reduced nutrient intake, which in turn can put health at risk.
 It is impossible to achieve complete nutritional support from conventional food on less than 1000 kcal a day.
 Even then, extensive nutritional knowledge and a wide variety of foods need to be consumed to ensure adequate intake of all those vitamins and minerals.

-Cambridge has solved that problem by formulating a diet that has programmes (up to 1500+ kcal per day) using the diet as a nutritional foundation with conventional food.
-Cambridge Weight Plan customers have confidence that they can lose weight safely and not put their health at risk.
+Cambridge offer a formulating diet that has programmes (up to 1500+kcal per day) using the meal products as a nutritional foundation in combination with conventional foods.
+Cambridge Weight Plan customers have confidence that they can benefit from a good source of nutrients and lose weight safely.

 11. Do I have to take all four meals on Step 1a Total Diet Replacement?